Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Abstract

 \section{Abstract}

 Over the next decade, the astronomical community will be commissioning multiple wide-field observatories well-suited for studying stellar halos in both integrated light and resolved stars.
-In preparation for this, we use five high-resolution cosmological simulations of Milky Way-like galaxies from the Figuring Out Gas \& Galaxies in Enzo (FOGGIE) suite to explore the properties and components of stellar halos.
-At $z=0$, we find that the FOGGIE stellar halos have masses, metallicity gradients, and surface brightness profiles that are consistent with observations.
-In agreement with other simulations, the FOGGIE stellar halos receive 30--40\% of their mass from stars that formed in situ.
-However, this population tends to be more centrally concentrated in the FOGGIE simulations and therefore does not contribute excess light or mass to the outskirts of the halos.
-The rest of the stars in each stellar halo are accreted from $\sim 10$--50 other galaxies, with the majority of the accreted mass originating in 2--4 of these contributors.
-While the phase-mixed inner halo ($r<50$\,kpc) of each FOGGIE galaxy includes stars from a large number of contributors, the halo outskirts of three of the five galaxies are primarily made up of stars from only a few contributors.
+In preparation for this, we use five high-resolution cosmological simulations of Milky Way-like galaxies from the FOGGIE suite to explore the properties and components of stellar halos.
+These simulations are run with high time (5\,Myr) and stellar mass (1000\,M$_\odot$) resolution to better model the properties and origins of low density regions like stellar halos.
+We find that the FOGGIE stellar halos have masses, metallicity gradients, and surface brightness profiles that are consistent with observations.
+In agreement with other simulations, the FOGGIE stellar halos receive 30--40\% of their mass from in situ stars.
+However, this population is more centrally concentrated in the FOGGIE simulations and therefore does not contribute excess light to the halo outskirts.
+The remaining stars are accreted from $\sim 10$--50 other galaxies, with the majority of the accreted mass originating in 2–4 galaxies.
+While the inner halo ($r<50$\,kpc) of each FOGGIE galaxy has a large number of contributors, the halo outskirts of three of the five galaxies are primarily made up of stars from only a few contributors.
 We predict that upcoming wide-field observatories, like the \textit{Nancy Grace Roman Space Telescope}, will probe stellar halos around Milky Way-like galaxies out to $\sim 100$\,kpc in integrated light and will be able to distinguish the debris of dwarf galaxies with extended star formation histories from the underlying halo with resolved color-magnitude diagrams.